 Barriers, Breakthroughs, and Best Practices

-Technology and Electronically-Mediated Communication in Healthcare is the theme for this 2017 inaugural conference.
-Join this cutting-edge, 100% online discussion of new advancements, practices and challenges inherent to eHealth and communication
+Web-based health information is the theme for this second annual conference.
+Join this cutting-edge, 100% online discussion of new advancements, practices and challenges inherent to eHealth and communication.

 Those who view all of the presentations and complete a survey for each one are eligible for 1 CEU.